top of page

 Rubona2.jpg

-The COVID-19 pandemic has had a huge impact on the communities that we work with and we have been busy offering aid and assistance wherever we can.
+The COVID-19 pandemic had a huge impact on the communities that we work with and we were kept busy offering aid and assistance wherever we could.

 A Helping Hand

-With lockdown restrictions and curfews, many Ugandans have been struggling on reduced incomes or worse through losing jobs.
-There is little Government assistance and so we have stepped in to help those across all of our projects.
+With lockdown restrictions and curfews, many Ugandans struggled on reduced incomes or job loss.
+Due to very minimal Government assistance Edirisa UK stepped in to help those across all of our projects.

-Though our nurseries and craft shops have been closed we continued to pay full salaries for three months, followed by making monthly contributions to all of our staff.
-Our Head Tailor has been making hundreds of face masks, many of which have been given away to the Bwama Health Centre, the women in our craft groups and more.
-And while our nursery schools have been forced to close, we have taken the opportunity to redecorate!
-As for our Special Needs Education Centre - sadly this too has had to close and all the children and young people sent back to their homes.
-But, we have made sure we support them through food packages.
-Supplies have also been given to women in our craft groups, comprising posho, beans, salt, soap and more.
+Though our nurseries and craft shops closed we continued to pay full salaries for three months, followed by making monthly contributions to all of our staff.
+Our Head Tailor made hundreds of face masks, many of which were given away to the Bwama Health Centre and the women in our craft groups, to name a few.
+And while our nursery schools had been forced to close, we took the opportunity to redecorate!
+Sadly our Special Needs Education Centre also had to close and all the children and young people were sent back to their homes, but we made sure we supported them through food packages.
+Supplies were also given to women in our craft groups, comprising posho, beans, salt, soap and more.

 Health Care

-Additionally, we are delighted that Dr Robert Mugarura has scheduled another Surgical Camp for early in the New Year, and we are keeping fingers and toes crossed that COVID-19 restrictions do not hinder his work to help children and adults suffering from orthopaedic conditions.
+We were delighted that Dr Robert Mugarura scheduled another Surgical Camp for early 2021, and though we were worried that COVID-19 restrictions would force him to cancel, it fortunately went ahead and he was able to help more children and adults suffering from orthopaedic conditions.

 Vol Drugs1.jpg